meshery/meshery/docs/pages/guides/meshmap.md

 **Step 2.
 Connecting Kubernetes Cluster**

 Click the Connect Cluster button and upload the `config` file normally present in `/.kube/` directory.
-After uploading the file, go back to the MeshMap extension visual mode, where you would be able to visualize your cluster.
+After uploading the file, go back to the MeshMap extension visualize mode, where you would be able to visualize your cluster.

 <a href="{{ site.baseurl }}/assets/img/meshmap/meshmap-visual-screen.png"> <img style="border-radius: 0.5%;" style="width:700px;height:auto;" src="{{ site.baseurl }}/assets/img/meshmap/meshmap-visual-screen.png"/> </a>